Updating to the new Canadian taxes feature

 When you click this button to update your tax settings, you're asked to provide a tax registration number.
-Once added, Shopify automatically sets the tax rates that apply provincially and federally in the areas you've registered for.
+After you've added this number, Shopify automatically sets the tax rates that apply provincially and federally in the areas you've registered for.

 Do I need to register for a tax number?

 That depends on your business.
 In general, in Canada you're obligated to register for a GST/HST account if you sell taxable goods or services, and make more revenue than $30,000 CAD in a year.
 You might also need to register in a province, if they charge a provincial sales tax (PST) separately from the goods and services tax (GST).